Qarik-Group/ultimate-guide-to-bosh/docs/networking.md

 ## Example Networking in Cloud-Config

-To help frame the mini guide to networking, I'll first introduce where networking configuration appears within `bosh cloud-config` and deployment manifests.
+To help frame this mini-guide to networking, I'll first introduce where networking configuration appears within `bosh cloud-config` and deployment manifests.

 ### Networking Configuration in Cloud-Config